Walgreens The Thread

 Thyroid hormones (T3 and T4) are produced by the thyroid gland and help regulate your body temperature, weight, muscle function, mood and many other processes and functions in the body.
 TSH is the hormone secreted by the pituitary gland that regulates thyroid function and is a useful blood test to assess thyroid function.

-Hypothyroidism is a condition where your body doesn’t produce enough thyroid hormones and can cause symptoms similar to perimenopause, like weight gain, mood changes and menstrual irregularities.
-Your healthcare provider may order a TSH test and other thyroid lab tests to determine if your perimenopausal symptoms are due to thyroid dysfunction.
+Hypothyroidism is a condition where your body doesn’t produce enough thyroid hormones and this can cause symptoms similar to perimenopause, such as weight gain, mood changes and menstrual irregularities.
+Your healthcare provider may order a TSH test and other thyroid lab tests to determine if your perimenopausal symptoms are due to thyroid dysfunction or the transition into menopause.

 Is a menopause test or perimenopause test always necessary?

-It’s not always necessary to test for menopause or perimenopause.
+It’s not always necessary to perform tests to rule out menopause or perimenopause.
 Many people will go through the stages of menopause without ever undergoing tests.
-However, your healthcare provider may order a test if you're experiencing symptoms early or if you have unexplained symptoms.
+However, your healthcare provider may order a test if you’re experiencing symptoms early or if you have unexplained symptoms.

 Can I do a menopause test at home?

-If you're curious or concerned about your symptoms, you can purchase home menopause test kits.
+If you’re curious or concerned about your symptoms, you can purchase home menopause test kits that typically measure FSH levels.
 These tests usually require you to urinate on a testing strip or dip a testing strip into a urine sample.
-They typically measure FSH levels.
-Since you may experience fluctuations in FSH levels in perimenopause due to your menstrual cycle, these tests aren't always a reliable indicator.
-Full hormonal blood work ordered by your healthcare provider may provide a more accurate picture of your clinical situation.
-However, blood work to check hormones is not routinely needed.
+Since you may experience fluctuations in FSH levels during perimenopause due to your menstrual cycle, these tests aren’t always a reliable indicator.
+Full hormonal blood work ordered by your healthcare provider may provide a more accurate diagnosis.

-If you're concerned about symptoms of menopause or perimenopause, talk to your healthcare provider.
+If you’re concerned about symptoms of menopause or perimenopause, talk to your healthcare provider.
 They can help you decide if hormonal testing would be beneficial.
-They can also discuss treatment options, lifestyle changes and other interventions to alleviate hot flashes, night sweats, vaginal dryness and other signs of menopause that interfere with your daily life.
-Over-the-counter menopause products may also be helpful.
+They can also discuss different treatment options, lifestyle changes and other interventions to alleviate the hot flashes, night sweats, vaginal dryness and other signs typically associated with menopause that interfere with your daily life.
+Once it is confirmed that you are entering this stage, there are over-the-counter menopause products that may also be helpful to you as you transition into this phase of life.